lmc-eu/api-filter/README.md

-Api Filter
+API Filter
 ==========

 [![Latest Stable Version](https://img.shields.io/packagist/v/lmc/api-filter.svg)](https://packagist.org/packages/lmc/api-filter)
 [![Build Status](https://travis-ci.org/lmc-eu/api-filter.svg?branch=master)](https://travis-ci.org/lmc-eu/api-filter)
 [![Coverage Status](https://coveralls.io/repos/github/lmc-eu/api-filter/badge.svg?branch=master)](https://coveralls.io/github/lmc-eu/api-filter?branch=master)

-Parser/builder for filters from api query parameters.
+Parser/builder for filters from API query parameters.

 It is just a parser/builder for filters, it is not a place for business logic so it should be wrapped by your class, if you want to be more strict about filters.
 Same if you want different settings per entity/table, it should be done by specific wrapper around this library.